2020 United States House of Representatives elections in Florida: District 3

 The 3rd district is located in North Central Florida, and includes Alachua, Clay, Putnam, Bradford, and Union counties, as well as most of Marion County.
 The district includes the cities of Gainesville, Palatka, and Ocala.
-Republican Ted Yoho, who has represented the district since 2013, was re-elected with 57% of the vote in 2018.
-On December 10, 2019, Yoho announced he would not run for re-election, honoring his pledge that he would only serve 4 terms.
+Republican Ted Yoho, who had represented the district since 2013, was re-elected with 57% of the vote in 2018.
+On December 10, 2019, Yoho announced he would not run for re-election, honoring his pledge that he would only serve four terms.